 Almost all computers in a home or office are connected to a network.
 And, in most cases, they are connected with a wire or wireless to a router.
 The router creates a network called the Local Area Network.
 All the computers on this network get their IP address from the router.
-In regards to computer network troubleshooting, the first thing we do is check if all the computers on the network have an IP address, and if each computer be reached through the network?
+In regards to computer network troubleshooting, the first thing we do is check if all the computers on the network have an IP address, and if each computer can be reached through the network.

 Before we use the commands to get the data, we check all the connections.
 If the computer is connected to the router with a cable, then the LED lights near the LAN socket should be either:

 The green light should be on all the time